Search

 This alert followed several instances in the UK where solid fuel back boilers have been left in a sealed condition and sometime later a coal fire has been lit in front of the boiler.
 This has led to the disused back boiler heating up and then exploding.

-If you are unsure or believe you could have a redundant back boiler, you should contact your local Housing office immediately.
+If you are unsure or believe you could have a redundant back boiler, you should contact Housing immediately.
 In the meantime do not light a fire in the fireplace.